 Systems in use for ad targeting on big retail sites like Amazon are very complex and are what are called learning systems.
 Meaning that they are capable of looking at the data and learning from it all by themselves.

 This doesn’t mean that content personalization is only for the big boys.
 There are tools available for companies of all sizes, and it’s becoming a more crowded marketplace by the day.

-The team over at Visual Website Optimizer were looking for engineers and designers to join their team over at their New Delhi office in India.
+The team over at VWO were looking for engineers and designers to join their team over at their New Delhi office in India.

 To increase job applications from their own homepage, they ran an behavioural targeting campaign for users accessing their homepage from India.
 For that they used their very own software, Visual Website Optimizer.

 The test was about having a tiny banner displayed on the right hand side of the screen which said “We’re hiring in Delhi :).”
 Half of the visitors from India were shown the usual page and other other half the new version with the banner on the right.

 Results were 149% increase in clickthrough rate to the Careers page.
 For benchmarking they also measured worldwide click through rate to the same page and got 0.43% as the results.
 For visitors from India without the banner, clickthrough rate was 9.17%.